Supporting Evidence 2

 Do we have the raw materials to build amino acids and a DNA-like molecule throughout the universe?

-Ever since the mid-20th century, astronomers have observed through radio and optical telescopes a great variety of the essential raw chemical elements needed to build amino acids and a DNA-like molecule.
-The way these raw elements in space are revealed to us is through a special technique known as spectroscopy.
+Since the mid-20th century, astronomers have used radio and optical telescopes to observe a great variety of the essential chemical elements needed to build amino acids and a DNA-like molecule.
+The way these raw elements are revealed to us in space is through a special technique known as spectroscopy.

-Spectroscopy is defined as the analysis of electromagnetic radiation emitted, absorbed or reflected by atoms and molecules (as revealed by dark or brightly-colored lines at specific frequencies) using a tool to help see into the radiation at different frequencies.
-Every atom of a particular element and every molecule of the same compound emits, absorbs and reflects radiation in its own set of unique frequencies.
+Spectroscopy is defined as the analysis of electromagnetic radiation emitted, absorbed or reflected by atoms and molecules (as revealed by dark or brightly-colored lines at specific frequencies) using a tool that helps to see into the radiation at different frequencies.
+Each atom of a particular element and each molecule of the same compound emits, absorbs and reflects radiation at its own unique set of frequencies.
 The way scientists determine what these unique frequencies are to help identify the atoms and molecules is by passing the radiation through a glass prism, which does the job of separating the radiation into its individual frequencies.

-Once the unique frequencies has been spread out onto a screen to form an absorption or emission spectrum (we call this the electromagnetic fingerprint), it can help scientists to determine not only the chemical composition of distant clouds of gas and dust, and of galactic, stellar, planetary or cometary objects at their very surfaces, but also to help reveal more subtle details such as the temperature, pressure and rate of rotation of these objects, and whether or not they have a magnetic field.
+Once the unique frequencies have been spread out on a screen to form an absorption or emission spectrum (we call this an electromagnetic fingerprint), it can help scientists not only to determine the chemical composition of distant clouds of gas and dust, and of galactic, stellar, planetary or cometary objects at their very surfaces, but also to help reveal more subtle details such as the temperature, pressure and rate of rotation of these objects, and whether or not they have a magnetic field.

-Today, the emission and absorption spectrums from nebulae, comets, stars and meteorites, scientists have found a chemical cocktail composition of mostly hydrogen, with smaller amounts of the remaining chemical elements.
-If we look at a typical nebula, we find that for every million hydrogen atoms in these clouds, there are about 120,000 helium atoms, a few hundred each of nitrogen, carbon and oxygen, about 100 each of neon and sulphur, and several atoms each of iron, calcium, sodium and potassium.
+Today, by studying the emission and absorption spectra of nebulae, comets, stars and meteorites, scientists have found a chemical cocktail composed of mostly hydrogen, with smaller amounts of the other chemical elements.
+Looking at a typical nebula, for every million hydrogen atoms in these clouds, there are about 120,000 helium atoms, a few hundred each of nitrogen, carbon and oxygen, about 100 each of neon and sulphur, and several atoms each of iron, calcium, sodium and potassium.

-The existence of these elements tells us we have the abundance of raw materials for creating a DNA-like molecule and any amino acid we care to forge anywhere in the universe and not just here on Earth.
+The existence of these elements tells us that we have the abundance of raw materials to create a DNA-like molecule and any amino acid we care to forge anywhere in the universe, not just here on Earth.

 Creating molecules

 Do these elements come together to form molecules?
-Yes indeed.
+Yes, they do.
 Scientists have uncovered out of the universal "woodwork" no less than seventy-five different molecules.
-Some of the molecules identified include water, methane, ammonia and the not so life-giving properties known as hydrogen cyanide.
+Some of the molecules identified include water, methane, ammonia and the not-so-life-giving hydrogen cyanide.
 More complex molecules such as formaldehyde, ethanol, formic acid and cyanoacetylene have also been found; and there is certainly no shortage of organic molecules as well.
-Glycine, the simplest amino acid, is one such example of an organic molecule found in space.
+Glycine, the simplest amino acid, is an example of an organic molecule found in space.

 COMPOUNDS IN A TYPICAL COMET